parcel-bundler/website/src/languages/html.md

 {% warning %}

-**Note**: `.htmlnanorc.js` and `htmlnano.config.js` is also supported for JavaScript-based configuration, but should be avoided when possible because it reduces the effectiveness of Parcel's caching.
+**Note**: `.htmlnanorc.js`, `.htmlnanorc.mjs`, `.htmlnanorc.cjs`, `htmlnano.config.js`, `htmlnano.config.mjs`, and `htmlnano.config.cjs` are also supported for JavaScript-based configuration, but should be avoided when possible because it reduces the effectiveness of Parcel's caching.
 Use a JSON based configuration format instead.

 {% endwarning %}